South East Sussex

 • Robin Hood Main Road Icklesham TN36 4BD Telephone(01424) 814277

 This 17th Century warm, friendly locals pub has a striking ceiling display of hops, coppers and brasses built up over twenty years.
 There is an open fire and a large dining area to the rear offering home cooked food.
-Usually, four real ales (including at least one local real ale) and up to twelve real ciders are served.
+At least four real ales (including one or more local real ales) and up to twelve real ciders are served.
 The pub has a pool table.
 The large garden has a children’s play area.
 Camper vans can be accommodated by prior arrangement.
 The pub hosts pool and pétanque teams and is the home of the local Bonfire Society.
+The pub was awarded local CAMRA branch Cider Pub of the Year, going on to win Sussex Cider Pub of the Year and then the regional award too.
+Our presentation picture above shows landlady Carly backed by members of her family who attended the presentataion of the local branch award.

 • Jevington